azat-co/fullstack-javascript/chapter7/chapter7.md

 `const uri = process.env.MONGOLAB_URI || 'mongodb://@127.0.0.1:27017/messages'`

-Note: The URI/URL format contains the optional database name in which our collection will be stored.
-Feel free to change it to something else: for example, 'rpjs' or 'test'.
+**Note** The URI/URL format contains the optional database name in which our collection will be stored.
+Feel free to change it to something else: for example, `rpjs` or `test`.

 We put all the logic inside of an open connection in the form of a callback function:

 ```js
 client.connect(uri, (error, db) => {